jundalisay/spblist/content/en/superphysics/principles/chapter-12.md

 <!--  paradigm that sees the universe or reality as being made up of 2 Forces and 5 Layers.

 Superphysics is the paradigm that sees the universe as being made up of waves. -->

+This combination of science and metaphysics will be opposed by materialists and so we push forward and ignore them totally.
+Instead, we use Nature as our arbiter -- our principles and predictions must match physical reality.

+{{< q a="Blavatsky" >}}
+A minority strive to enlarge the domain of Physical Science by trespassing on the forbidden grounds of Metaphysics, so distasteful to some Materialists.
+{{< /q >}}